microsoft/ELL/libraries/graph/doc/GraphDesign.md

 Graph
 -----
-The basic graph class (here, `DirectedGraph`) would be the primary API point for interacting with the graph of nodes.
-The user-facing
-`Compute`-type operations would be done on the graph object.
+The basic graph class (here, `Model`) would be the primary API point for interacting with the graph of nodes.
+The user-facing `Compute`-type operations would be done on the graph object.

 Usage